-Each FTA is subject to specific RoO.
+Each FTA is subject to specific Rules of Origin (RoO).
 These rules are complex but fundamentally define the proportion of goods in a manufactured product that may be included from a third party.
 It is possible that, even if there were an FTA agreement between the UK and EU, exports of flour and bakery products from NI (and the rest of the UK) may be reduced.
-The reduction depends on too many decisions yet to be made to give a clear estimate but there could be a reduction in exports of 30%.
+The reduction depends on too many decisions yet to be made to give a clear estimate but there could be a reduction in exports of 30 per cent.

-Only products that are deemed to be 'originating' can benefit from the trade preferences in the trade agreement.
-Origin requirements can take a variety of forms, but they are compiled in two basic ways:
+Only products that are deemed to be 'originating' can benefit from the trade preferences in the trade agreement, and there are two ways by which a product can acquire originating status.

-- 1) If it is made wholly within one of the FTA markets, that it contains no inputs imported from outside the free trade area.
-Otherwise, - 2) It needs to show there has been 'sufficient transformation' to confer originating status.
+A product is said to be 'originating' if: 1) it is made wholly within one of the FTA markets; that it contains no inputs imported from outside the free trade area.
+Or, 2) it needs to show there has been 'sufficient transformation' to confer originating status, and benefit from the trade preferences.

-There are three tests to broadly determine if the products have undergone sufficient transformation:
+There are broadly three tests to determine if the products have undergone sufficient transformation:

-- A change in tariff heading1 - Meeting specified domestic content requirements by value - Meeting specified domestic content requirements by weight
+- A change in tariff heading - Meeting specified domestic content requirements by value - Meeting specified domestic content requirements by weight